whummer/terraform-provider-snowflake/pkg/acceptance/bettertestspoc/README.md

 }
 ```

+### Generated resource assertions
+The generated resource assertions are available in the `assert/resourceassert/gen` package.
+The generated assertions provide a set of methods that can be used to assert the state of the resource.
+Here's a short description of every generated assertion:
+- HasX methods check that a field is set with the provided value.
+- HasNoX methods check that a field is not set (not present in state or is empty in case of lists/sets).
+- HasXEmpty methods are generated only for string type fields and are checking if a given field is set to empty string.
+- HasXNotEmpty methods check that a field is set with any value.

 ### Adding new resource show output assertions
 Resource show output assertions can be generated automatically.
 For object `abc` do the following:
 - add object you want to generate to `allResourceSchemaDefs` slice in the `assert/objectassert/gen/sdk_object_def.go`